RoyalTomb/RoyalTomb/README.md

 <br>🖰 here and there, either busy doin' work, tryin' stuff out, or just m0nkeying
 <br>🖰 think for yourself; don't blindly accept something or make inexorable conclusions
 <br>🖰 don't waste time [at least, for the most part (try not to)] :kissing_heart:
-<br>🖰 those with the most ridiculous ideologies tend to be so sure of themselves (and try very hard to back themselves up); beware
+<br>🖰 those with the most ridiculous ideologies tend to be so sure of them (and try very hard to back 'em up); beware
 <br>🖰 bend with the wind
 <br>🖰 big yoinks, coding's sure's somethin'